ucsb-cs16/w19/_lab/lab07.md

 ### Step 3a: Familiarize yourself with the big picture

-Type "make tests" and you will see some tests pass, but some fail.
+Type `make tests` and you will see some tests pass, but some fail.

 You are finished when all the tests pass.
 We have implemented a few function that involve linked lists in `linkedListFuncs.cpp`.
 There is only one file you need to edit this week: